Floorp-Projects/Floorp/docs/setup/macos_build.rst

 complete instructions.

-If you are interested in Firefox development only then run the following command, which will create a new directory, ``mozilla-central``, in the current one with the contents of the remote repository.
+If you are interested in Firefox development only then run the following command, which will create a new directory, ``mozilla-unified``, in the current one with the contents of the remote repository.

 Below command will take many minutes to run, as it will be copying a